Palin (game): Description

 Palin is played by two opposing teams on a long, narrow, rectangular field on flat ground.
 Exact dimensions vary, but a typical field would be 200 meters long and 12 meters wide.
-The number of players on the teams can vary, as long both teams are of equal size.
+The number of players on the teams can vary, as long as both teams are of equal size.

 Play begins with a wood or leather ball placed in the center of the field.
 Players use curved wooden sticks to move the ball down the long axis of the field and across the goal line on the opposing team's side.
 Score is kept as the difference in goals between the two teams.
-Each goal is worth one point, and when the trailing team makes a goal, a point is deducted from score of the team in the lead.
+Each goal is worth one point, and when the trailing team makes a goal, a point is deducted from the score of the team in the lead.
 A team must score four consecutive unanswered points to win a game.

 Players often make strong physical contact as they maneuver for control of the ball; injuries during a game are common.